Today we’re going to talk about Denver property manager reviews.

 So we have…we’re systematically out asking people that like us, that know us, that have a great experience with us.

-Both owners and tenants and we even get some vendors to give us reviews.
+Both owners and residents and we even get some vendors to give us reviews.

 We’re specifically out asking for those reviews and we have to do that because nobody ever.